infraprints/terraform-aws-acm-certificate/README.md

-# AWS S3 Terraform State Output
+# AWS ACM DNS Validated Certificate

 Terraform module for provisioning a DNS validated certificate, along with the required validation records.
 The module will wait for validation to complete.